Sesame: Are we risking a carcinogen in our food

 India is the largest exporter of sesame seed in the world, which also means it controls a significant part of the market, approximately 21% totaling an annual export of 260,131 tons during the period 2001-2016.
 But a situation like the above could result in India loosing the leadership position.

-Although sesame is one of the 14 allergens that EU has identified but this time the recall that is happening is not due to allergen not getting mentioned or wrong labeling or any presence of microorganisms but the recall of the sesame seeds that are exported to different countries like Belgium, Andorra, Bulgaria, Denmark, Estonia, Greece, Hungary, Ireland, Latvia, Lithuania, Malta, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Singapore, Slovakia, Slovenia, Spain, Switzerland, United Arab Emirates, and the United Kingdom is due to the high levels of ethylene oxide.
+Although the EU identifies sesame as one of the 14 allergens, authorities are recalling sesame seeds exported to countries including Belgium, Andorra, Bulgaria, Denmark, Estonia, Greece, Hungary, Ireland, Latvia, Lithuania, Malta, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Singapore, Slovakia, Slovenia, Spain, Switzerland, the United Arab Emirates, and the United Kingdom due to high levels of ethylene oxide—not because of undeclared allergens, incorrect labeling, or the presence of microorganisms.

-Such contamination constitutes a serious risk to human health as it is classed as a mutagen, a carcinogen, and a reproductive toxicant, according to the European Commission.
-Although the consumption of the contaminated sesame seeds does not pose an immediate risk to health, there may be health issues if there is continued consumption of ethylene oxide over a long period of time.
-Therefore, exposure to this substance needs to be minimized.
+The European Commission classifies this contamination as a serious risk to human health because it acts as a mutagen, carcinogen, and reproductive toxicant.
+Although consuming the contaminated sesame seeds does not pose an immediate health risk, prolonged consumption of ethylene oxide can cause health problems.
+Therefore, authorities need to minimize exposure to this substance.
 Experts at Netherlands Food and Consumer Product Safety Authority (NVWA) are investigating how much-contaminated sesame seed you have to eat before there are issues.

 In 2017 EU had commissioned implementation regulation for specific conditions for consignments from third countries due to microbial contamination and amended Regulation (EC) No 669/2009.
-This was adopted in the year 2017 to ensure the sesame seed that is exported to EU Countries from India, did not contain Salmonella which was found to be prevalent.
+Authorities adopted this measure in 2017 to ensure that sesame seeds exported from India to EU countries do not contain Salmonella, which was found to be prevalent.

 To overcome this problem of Salmonella in sesame seeds, Indian exporters started using Ethylene oxide to inhibit the growth of Salmonella during the storage and transport.